Package 'scDiagnostics'

 Details

 The function boxplotPCA is designed to provide a visualization of principal component analysis (PCA) results.
 It projects the query dataset onto the principal components obtained from the reference dataset.
-The results are then visualized as boxplots, grouped by cell types and datasets (query and reference).
+The results are then visualized as boxplots or violin plots, grouped by cell types and datasets (query and reference).
 This allows for a comparative analysis of the distributions of the principal components across different cell types and datasets.
 The function internally calls projectPCA to perform the PCA projection.
 It then reshapes the output data into a long format suitable for ggplot2 plotting.

 Value